 These lines from his poem reinforce his view that teaching children in traditional ways can suppress a child’s creative expression and that the right way for children to learn is for them to use all their senses on a voyage of joyous self-discovery.
 Children are knowledge makers and they direct their own learning.

 ‘A hundred worlds

 Read the full poem here.

 If you’re interested in finding out more about the 100 languages of children and seeing this collaborative and hugely successful approach to early childhood education in action, you’re welcome to visit a Nido Early School.
-These early learning centres in Perth and Melbourne follow the Reggio Emilia approach and their focus is on cultivating young minds and a love of learning through a co-learning attitude, facilitated by industry-best carers and degree-qualified educators dedicated to continuing best practice and driven by the choices of the child.
+These early learning schools throughout Australia follow the Reggio Emilia approach and their focus is on cultivating young minds and a love of learning through a co-learning attitude, facilitated by industry-best carers and degree-qualified educators dedicated to continuing best practice and driven by the choices of the child.
 Find your nearest Nido Early School on our Centres page.